 Tip - When building Java applications, proper logging and proper exception handling go hand in hand.
 But there are times when putting the two together is just plain wrong.
 This article explains why rethrowing an exception and logging it at the same time is a...

-The intricacies of safe and unsafe casting in Java 7
+Java 7 and the intricacies of safe and unsafe casting

 26 Jan 2012

 Tip - One of the problems with casting is that it does have the potential to cause a loss of precision, especially if the number that gets cast does indeed fall outside of the range of the target type.
 Here we will explain why this happens.